GaINeR: Geometry-Aware Implicit Network Representation: Experiments

-We performed a series of experiments demonstrating the capability of \our{} to lift 2D representations into 3D space.
+\textbf{2D-to-3D Lifting} We performed a series of experiments demonstrating the capability of \our{} to lift 2D representations into 3D space.
 As illustrated in Fig.~\ref{fig:2d_to_3d}, \our{} reconstructs realistic and geometrically consistent 3D models by leveraging the spatially coherent nature of Gaussian embeddings and the KNN-based aggregation mechanism extended to three dimensions.

-We evaluated our method on various objects from the Tanks and Temples~\cite{knapitsch2017tanksandtemples}, LLFF~\cite{mildenhall2019llff}, and DTU~\cite{aanaes2012dtu} datasets (see also Fig.~\ref{fig:model_3d}).
+We evaluated our method on various objects from the LLFF~\cite{mildenhall2019llff} and DTU~\cite{aanaes2012dtu} datasets (see also Fig.~\ref{fig:model_3d}).
 Due to the continuity of the Gaussian representation in 3D, \our{} also produces accurate depth maps for rendered views.
 For these experiments, depth supervision was provided using depth maps estimated by Depth-Pro~\cite{bochkovskiy2025depthpro}, which were normalized to ensure consistent metric ranges across datasets.

 Overall, \our{} demonstrates strong performance in reconstructing and rendering 3D geometry from 2D inputs, achieving realistic depth perception and spatial coherence.